shirish93/shirish93.github.io/_fermentland/lessons-adaptive.md

 ---
+author: shirish
+categories:
+- fermentation
+- hobby
+last_modified_at: '2026-08-04'
 layout: post
-title:  "Lessons in fermentation: adaptive and hardy creatures"
+title: 'Lessons in fermentation: adaptive and hardy creatures'
-author: shirish
-categories: [ fermentation, hobby ]
 ---

 ADAPTIVE
 * Using milk kefir for water kefir